aahadley/Recaman-Sequence/README.md

 ## Proposed Solution
 While we don't know if the sequence injects the natural numbers, we do know that large ranges will be accounted for.
 Applying this knowledge, large ranges can be represented with a single integer or tuple.
+This will allow for individual elements to be removed from the database as ranges become full.

 ### Inserting